dynamoose/dynamoose/docs/api/Model.md

 - Configuration object passed into model creation
 - Custom defaults provided by `dynamoose.model.defaults`
 - Dynamoose internal defaults

+In the event that properties are not passed into the configuration object or custom defaults, the Dynamoose internal defaults will be used.

 You can set the defaults by setting the property to a custom object: